top of page

 How often are the certification exams offered?

-Testing is available year-round at nearly 300 locations across the U.S. Once C-NET has approved a candidate’s application for certification, they will receive an exam permit with instructions on how to select a testing location and time for the exam within their testing period.
+Certification exams are offered year-round at hundreds of testing locations across the United States.
+After C-NET approves a candidate’s certification application, they’ll receive an exam permit along with detailed instructions on how to choose a convenient testing site, date, and time within their assigned testing window.

 Who should I contact with questions about the certifications, applications, or test administration?